-The bar chart below shows how the fund's investment results have varied from year to year, and the following table shows how the fund's average annual total returns for various periods compared to that of the index.
+The bar chart below shows how the fund's investment results have varied from year to year, and the following table shows how the fund's average annual total returns for various periods compared to that of a broad based index and a spliced index comprised of the fund's current and prior broad based indexes.
 This information provides some indication of the risks of investing in the fund.
 All figures assume distributions were reinvested.
 Keep in mind that future performance (both before and after taxes) may differ from past performance.
-For current performance information, please see www.schwabfunds.com/ schwabfunds_prospectus.
+For current performance information, please see www.schwabfunds.com/schwabfunds_prospectus.